An Ancestral-Indigenous Culture Approach to Reducing Trauma and Chronic Health Conditions in BIPOC Communities

 BIPOC Healing, Relationship, & Ancestral-Indigenous Culture

 Ancient cultures understood the holistic nature of emotional wounding, pain, and trauma and created interventions to regularly release experiences that would otherwise impact the health of the person and the community.
 Healing space was regularly created in relationship via ritual and ceremony.
 Personal lineages, family ancestors were included in the work for healing across past, present, and future generations.
 This was spiritual; but in the context that the mind, body, and heart-soul are spirit manifest, spirit as form.
 Relationship, (i.e., heart to heart, nature) maintained balance and restored the community.
 Health, wellbeing, and prosperity was dependent on healing relationship.
 Cultural research by Drs.
 Eduardo Duran, Faith Parks, Joy DeGruy Leary, Maria Brave Heart and others has laid the foundation for evidence-based, ancestral indigenous interventions.

 Liberation: Healing in Community

 Dr. Myra Miller provides healing space in an ancestral-indigenous culture context to help resolve emotional wounding/pain and trauma.
 These are key contributors to inflammation, chronic health conditions, and impaired immunity.
 Personal and group-based sessions (Zoom) are integrated for self-healing in relationship and community.
-Contact us to learn more or register for our upcoming BIPOC Healing Community workshop series.
+Contact us to learn more or register for our upcoming Healing from Oppression intro class and course (Zoom).